Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

 \subsubsection{Motivation}

 Prior work uses code-clone and association rules techniques to rank the co-changed methods on the commit level.
-To our knowledge, our study is the first attempt to apply ML technique (i.e., LtR techniques) for ordering co-change methods on a pull-request level.
-This situation leads us to face a lack of existing benchmarks for comparison.
-In this RQ, we compare our method with five baselines.
-By comparing the results of the proposed approach to existing baselines, we aim to determine whether our approach is a significant improvement over the existing methods.
+To our knowledge, our study is the first attempt to apply ML technique (i.e., LtR techniques) for ordering co-change methods at a PR level.
+This results in a lack of existing benchmarks for comparison.
+In this RQ, we compare CoRanker with six baselines.
+By comparing the results of CoRanker to existing baselines, we aim to determine whether CoRanker is a significant improvement over the existing methods.